perez-eduardo/Quantum-Computing-LLM/Docs/initial-exploratory-brainstorming.md

 - Two-phase training pipeline
 - HPC cluster experience (H100 GPUs)
 - Data processing and cleaning
+- Modal serverless GPU deployment

-Recruiters can toggle "Demo Mode" to see the trained model in action.
+Recruiters can toggle "Custom" to see the trained model in action.

 ### Key File Locations